TawanLates/Marketing-Web-WordPress/README.md

-This Project made by WordPress for my educate Project and lerning WordPress
+This project was created by WordPress for my educational project and learned to use WordPress, Online Web, and SEO.

+[Duangtawan Chuangchot]